CypaxNET/VFD-Studio2/docs/Setup.md

 The main window of VFD-Studio features a preview display.
 In the settings you can adjust the color of the preview display to match the color of the physical display.

+> [!NOTE]
-Note: This settings takes effect as soon as something is updated on the preview display.
+> This settings takes effect as soon as something is updated on the preview display.
 If you slide the settings window away from the main window, you might see the effect immediately.

 ### Play animations only when the CPU is idle